yash-sharma1/docs-site/docs/workwith-node.md

 ## Publish Different Messages to Local Files

 You can set  the  `publishLocal` option to `true` in `nodebinary/fullnode/{network}/node/app.toml`.
-Then, the full node will save the messages that you are interested to local files, and you can consume them in your own apps.
+Then, the full node will save the messages that you are interested under `{fullnode home}`/marketdata/marketdata.json, and you can consume them in your own apps.
 The messages types are explained below.

 ### 1. OrderUpdates
 You can set  the  `publishOrderUpdates` option to `true` in `nodebinary/fullnode/{network}/node/app.toml`.
 Then, the full node will save all the trades that been filled, orders that changed and proposals that been submitted in this blocks.